(A) Employment of nursing service.

 (E) A review of the claim or assessment of the injured worker will be conducted at least annually to ensure that nursing services are necessary as a direct result of the allowed injury or occupational disease.

 (F) Documentation requirements for home health agencies.

 Home health agency providers must maintain records which fully document the extent of services provided to each claimant.
-All records must be maintained in accordance with the conditions of participation required for medicare certification, joint commission accreditation , or community health accreditation program (CHAP) accreditation.
+All records must be maintained in accordance with the conditions of participation required for medicare certification, joint commission accreditation, or community health accreditation program (CHAP) accreditation, or accreditation through an organization that has been granted deeming authority by the centers for medicare and medicaid services (CMS).
 The provider may be required to furnish detailed hourly descriptions of care delivered to a claimant to review care needs and medical necessity.